 It was nostalgic for the parents, including Warren and Betsy Rougeau, who were second in command to their young architect, Tyler.

-Shannon Barrett watched her son Ty Barrett, 6, build
+Shannon Barrett watched her son Ty Barrett, 6, build his version of a space station.

 "I love that they're able to use their imagination on something that's old-fashioned, clean fun," Barrett said.
 It was the first time the North Adams residents attended a Lego meeting.